fp

 In an attempt to deflate price growth, the Federal Reserve increased its trend-setting rate at one of the fastest paces in modern history.
 In February 2022, the effective Federal Reserve rate was just 0.08%.
 At the time of writing, this rate has soared to 4.33% – and with further rate hikes expected going forward.

-With rates on the rise, intermediate-term bond prices have been plummeting, down nearly 13% through the end of November.
-The Fed has also eased bond purchases, reducing its balance sheet from almost $9 trillion to $8.5 trillion, further dropping bond prices.
-As a result, companies shied away from creating debt instruments, and the issuance of U.S. non-financial investment grade bonds dropped 32% in 2021 and 28% in 2022 through October.
+The rise in interest rates had a direct impact on bond prices, with intermediate-term bond prices down nearly 13% through the end of November.
+The Fed’s reduction of its balance sheet further exacerbated bond market challenges.
+As a result, companies are increasingly shying away from creating debt instruments; the issuance of U.S. non-financial investment grade bonds dropped 32% in 2021 and 28% in 2022 through October.

 As the Fed raises interest rates, mortgage rates have jumped as well.
 The one-year adjustable mortgage rate has more than doubled to 5.6%, while the 30-year mortgage rate topped 7%, hitting a 20-year high.